Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Supporting software

-* [Atlantistools](https://github.com/alketh/atlantistools) is a data processing and visualisation tool for R, which helps to process output from Atlantis models within R. Using atlantistools makes sure that Atlantis users use the same input/output file structure which facilitates intra and inter model comparisons.
+* [Atlantistools](https://github.com/alketh/atlantistools) is a data processing and visualization tool for R, which helps to process output from Atlantis models within R. Using atlantistools makes sure that Atlantis users use the same input/output file structure which facilitates intra and inter model comparisons.